 There have been days that were so busy that I realized how much I rushed through them.
 I had a few things crossed off from my to do list, but I didn’t sit to have one full meal with Tay.
 I’ve excused myself periodically from the table or where we sit to take something off the stove, put something on, make a note of something that I had forgotten…

-So now I am off to wake her up and give her a warm scone with homemade peppermint hot chocolate.
-It’s how Christmas Eve morning should begin!
+(Original post written and published on Christmas Eve while Tay still slept soundly in her bed.)
+So now I am off to wake her up and give her a warm Cranberry Pecan Scone with homemade peppermint hot chocolate. 🙂 It’s how Christmas Eve morning should begin!

-I hope you have an incredibly awesome holiday with your family, blood related or not, and I wish you a great start to the new year!
+I hope you have an incredibly awesome holiday with your family, chosen or by blood, and I wish you a great start to the new year!

 Would you have these for breakfast, brunch or dessert?

-I made these scones and the glaze with blood orange zest and juice, but I listed regular oranges in the recipe.
-As you know, either one will do but I am partial to blood oranges when I can get them.
+I made these Cranberry Pecan Scones and the glaze with blood orange zest and juice, but I listed regular oranges in the recipe.
+As you know, either one will do but I am partial to blood oranges when I can get them. 🙂

 - For the scones: